MarqueesDev/kids-theme/README.en.md

-# 🌑 Pitch Black Theme for VS Code
+# 🌑 Kids Theme for VS Code

 A **pitch-black theme**, designed to follow the **color standards of VS Code** itself — but made for those who find the official VS Code themes **too light**.
 It even includes **compatibility with `.cfg` files**, ensuring consistent visuals across custom configuration files.